Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Introduction

-The anticyclotomic Euler system constructed in this paper allows us to fill this gap, while also providing a new approach to the aforementioned results in other cases: In future work, we intend to generalise our construction to totally real fields, a setting in which one finds even more cases where the arithmetic of Rankin--Selberg convolutions falls outside the scope of Heegner cycles and/or Beilinson--Flach classes.
+In future work, we intend to generalize our construction to totally real fields, a setting in which one finds even more cases where the arithmetic of Rankin--Selberg convolutions falls outside the scope of Heegner cycles and/or Beilinson--Flach elements.